-Many active adults dream of retiring to Hawaii’s tropical paradise.
-This chain of islands offers a gorgeous getaway with warm weather year-round and enough activities to last a lifetime.
-Though Hawaii is rich in its own island culture, the fact that it’s part of the United States makes it easy to enjoy an extreme change of scenery without actually moving out of the country.
+Some active adults may dream of retiring to the tropical paradise of Hawaii.
+This chain of islands offers a scenic getaway with warm weather year-round and enough activities to last a lifetime.
+Though Hawaii is rich in its own island culture, the fact that it’s still part of the United States makes it easy to enjoy an extreme change of scenery without actually moving out of the country.

 Surrounded by the sparking water of the vast Pacific Ocean, and graced with distinctive tropical vegetation, Hawaii feels a bit like another world.
-This fantastic destination features warm, yet mild weather with year-round daytime temperatures ranging within the 70s and 80s.
-Yet Hawaii’s geography offers much wider extremes.
-There are sandy beaches, active volcanoes, snow-capped mountains, lush rainforests and volcanic deserts.
+This vacation destination features warm, yet mild weather with year-round daytime temperatures ranging within the 70s and 80s.

 Hawaii’s cost of living is high.
 This is particularly true when it comes to buying groceries and other goods that have to be shipped from the mainland.
 However, there are ways to cut costs.
 Hawaii does have warehouse shopping centers like Costco and Sam’s Club which offer fairly good deals.
 You can also save money by buying produce at local markets or even starting your own garden.

 Hawaii Homes & Real Estate

 Housing is also expensive in Hawaii, yet some residential areas are more affordable than others.
 Many retirees in Hawaii choose to settle in the mountainous city of Hilo.
 Though this is one of the rainier parts of Hawaii, Hilo homes may be more affordable with a median home price of $255,000.
 Similarly priced homes can also be found in Waimalu, which is a small town located less than 10 miles from Honolulu.